 - The spikeless sole is more low-profile and generally lighter (no added weight from the spikes).
 As a result, they are generally more comfortable.

-- Spikeless soles usually use rubber studs or dimpled sole, so they can provide enough traction on firm surfaces (driving range, 19th hole, etc).
+- Spikeless soles usually use rubber studs or dimpled soles to provide enough traction on firm surfaces (driving range, 19th hole, etc.).

-- The classic, spiked sole design offers the best traction on any surfaces.
+- Spiked golf shoes offer a classic sole design with the best traction on any surface.

-- They usually provide more waterproofing, because the sole won’t need to be molded.
+- Spiked shoes usually provide more waterproofing because the sole won’t need to be molded.

-While we discuss spike soles, we will discuss below several popular spike materials and their advantages.
+While discussing spike soles, we will discuss below several popular spike materials and their advantages.

 Sole Spike Material #1: Plastic

-Plastic spikes are arguably the most popular type of golf shoes and are generally a safe choice.
+Plastic spikes are arguably the most popular golf shoes and are generally a safe choice.

 Plastic is lighter than other spike materials and is more ‘friendly’ to the green.
 Meaning, it’s less likely to tear up the grasses than wearing metal spikes.